AasthaGoyal/TechChallengeApp/readme.md

 docker build . -t servian/techchallengeapp:latest
 docker push

+5. SSH into the EC2 instance using the SSH key:

+Eg - ssh -i "tech-aws.pem" ec2-user@ec2-13-211-127-70.ap-southeast-2.compute.amazonaws.com

-5. Run a container on the EC2 instance by the command
+6. Run a container on the EC2 instance by the command

 docker run -d -p 3000:3000 servian/techchallengeapp:latest

-6. Open the Public IP address of the EC2 instance on 3000 port and the web app with the connected database should be visible.
+7. Open the Public IP address of the EC2 instance on 3000 port and the web app with the connected database should be visible.